-Vidal-Naquet’s debut feature is tough, uncompromising and at times uncomfortable viewing mixed with moments of pure humanity and emotion.
-From the outset it is clear that Sauvage has no intention of glamourising street based male prostitution, but equally will not judge or attach broad brush social messages to it.
-This is a brave and refreshing take on a subject often pigeonholed into moralistic filmmaking.
+Vidal-Naquet’s debut feature is tough, uncompromising and at times uncomfortable viewing.
+Mixing the pain and turmoil of street prostitution with moments of humanity and emotion.
+From the outset Sauvage has no intention of glamourising male prostitution, but equally does not seek to judge.
+Consequently ensuring that broad brush social messages do not apply to its narrative.
+Providing us with a brave and refreshing take on a subject often pigeonholed into moralistic filmmaking.

-Sauvage follows young street hustler Leo (Felix Maritaud) as he works the streets of Strasbourg to maintain his life.
-This depiction of a young homeless man earning money the only way he knows how is tough but also honest.
-Leo does not condemn himself for his actions, he knows his ‘work’ and understands his role in a society where young men can be brought and sold.
-The trading of sex for money is part of a capitalist culture where everything has its price but often no worth.
-However, there are also scenes of tenderness and love, showing Leo as a young man who understands the barriers between physical and emotional contact.
-His scenes with a bereaved older gentleman are highly emotional, showing humanity in the face of a transactional relationship.
+Sauvage follows young street hustler Leo (Felix Maritaud) as he works the streets of Strasbourg.
+His only security being the trade of his own body in life of homelessness.
+However, Leo does not condemn himself for his actions, he knows his ‘work’ and understands his role in a society where young men can be brought and sold.
+The trading of sex for money simply a part of a capitalist culture where everything has its price.
+One where Leo not only understands the barriers between physical and emotional contact.
+But also uses his position to provide the comfort and solace needed for those who pay for his companionship.

 Sauvage is hard hitting and powerful filmmaking with performances to match.
 This is a film that isn’t afraid to show male prostitution in all its grim reality, while also demonstrating moments of tenderness and love.
 Sauvage never glamourises nor judges, leaving the audience to ultimately decide its core messages.